 "There are some expenses that a business owner can deduct on their corporate tax return that they may not be able to deduct as an unincorporated business," Scholl told business.com.
 "Therefore, one question that must first be answered is what's the best legal form for operating the business – corporation (regular or S corporation), sole proprietorship, partnership, limited partnership, limited liability company, etc."

 Once you've chosen the best legal structure for your business, it's important to know what deductibles most businesses take advantage of.
 Here are a few commonly deducted business expenses, according to Jessica Smith, an enrolled agent at DuFord Law.

 - Home office: If you use a portion of your home exclusively and regularly for business, you can deduct certain expenses for the business use of your home.
 These expenses may include rent or mortgage interest, insurance, utilities, repairs, and depreciation.
 You must know the square footage of the space that you use exclusively and regularly for business as well as the total square footage of your home to calculate the office deduction.

 - Startup costs: If you paid expenses related to the creation of an active trade or business, you can deduct up to $5,000 in startup costs for your first year of business.
-Startup costs include advertising, employee training, supplies, and other expenses you paid in the process of creating a new active trade or business.
+Startup costs include advertising, employee training, supplies and other expenses you paid to launch a new active trade or business.
 This deduction is limited in the event that you paid more than $5,000 in startup costs.
-Costs over this0 threshold must be capitalized over a 15-year period.
+Costs over this threshold must be capitalized over a 15-year period.

 - Organizational costs: The same rules used to determine the deduction for startup costs can be used to deduct up to $5,000 in organizational costs in your first year of business.
 This amount is in addition to the $5,000 deduction available for startup costs.
 Organizational costs include the expenses of forming your business structure, such as fees for forming a legal entity.